djepar/CoursGenInfo/web-dev/Meta/MetaBackEnd/IntroDB/NotesMetaDB.md

 ## First Normal Form (1NF)
 First Normal Form : data atomicity and unrepeated groups of data.
-'The dataatomicity rule means taht you can only have one single instance value of the column attribute in any cell of the table'
+'The data atomicity rule means taht you can only have one single instance value of the column attribute in any cell of the table'

+## Second Normal Form (2NF)
+"In the second normal form, you need to avoid any partial dependency relationships between data.
+Partial dependency refers to tables with a composite primary key.
+Namely a key that consists of a combination of two or more columns, where a non-key attribute value depends only on one part of the composite key"

+## Third normal form (3NF)
+"Must already be in the second normal form.
+Must have no transitive dependency.
+This means that any non-key attribute may not be functionally dependent on another non-key attribute in the same table"